CLYVR/OfficeDocs-SkypeForBusiness/Teams/CQD-teams-aa-cq-historical-report.md

 |Average Call Duration (Second) by Agent Name            |Average duration (seconds) of call by agent                  |

-# calls by Agent	Distribution of call by call queue and agent
-Total Call duration (seconds) by Agent and Call Queue	Total duration (seconds) of call by agent and call queue Average Call Duration (Second) by Agent Name	Average duration (seconds) of call by agent

 ## Known Issues
 - Currently CQ and AA shows Resource accounts Id instead of CQ/AA names.
 To show all the traffic for an Auto Attendant or Call Queue you must select all the Resource Accounts assigned to the Auto Attendant or Call Queue.
 - Currently only 28 days of history are available in the dashboard as CQ/AA data is considered End User Identifiable Information and is subject to data privacy retention policies